Sourav-sharma9693/Bike-Sharing-Assignment/README.md

   `Windspeed`: Be mindful of the negative impact of windspeed on bike bookings and plan strategies to mitigate its effects.<br>

 - Inference of categorical Variables<br>
 	`Fall` season got more bookings than Summer, Winter, Spring.
-And ‘Spring’ season had minimum bookings amongst all.
+And ‘Spring’ season had minimum bookings amongst all.<br>
 	September was the best month with maximum bookings, followed by October.
-Bookings trend increasing starting from January till October and then it started decreasing as last month arrived.
+Bookings trend increasing starting from January till October and then it started decreasing as last month arrived.<br>
-	In ‘Clear weather’, people opted for more bookings and in ‘Light Rain Thunder’ people travelled less.
+	In ‘Clear weather’, people opted for more bookings and in ‘Light Rain Thunder’ people travelled less.<br>
-	‘Thursday, Friday, Saturday and Sunday have more number of bookings as compared to ‘Monday and Tuesday’.
+	‘Thursday, Friday, Saturday and Sunday have more number of bookings as compared to ‘Monday and Tuesday’.<br>
-	‘Sunday’ has least bookings, as people may want to spend time with family and for recreational activities.
+	‘Sunday’ has least bookings, as people may want to spend time with family and for recreational activities.<br>
-	Bookings trend is almost similar on working day or week-off days.
+	Bookings trend is almost similar on working day or week-off days.<br>

 ## `Python Libraries` used in Multiple Linear Regression Model: